-Get an Instant Price Quote for Certified Translation Services
+Certified Translation Services

 GTS is the best provider of certified translation services.
 Click here to get an instant online price quote.
 Just upload your documents to get a price quote in seconds.

 GTS Translation is a certified translation company.
 Our quality system is compliant with the ISO 17100:2015 standard.
 Our certified translations are accepted by the US Citizenship and Immigration Services (USCIS), Immigration, Refugees and Citizenship Canada, the Bundesamt für Migration und Flüchtlinge (German Federal Office for Migration and Refugees) and most other immigration authorities worldwide.
+We provide a signed State of Accuracy certificate with every translation.
+The signed certificate can be downloaded together with the translation once your order is ready.

 Certified Translation Document Types